-If the family law judgment provided that the payor spouse was to maintain (other than as part of a spousal support order) the other party as the irrevocable beneficiary on a specific policy of life insurance and it was later learned that the policy was a group term life insurance policy that had been cancelled by the employer and replaced with a new and different policy, the family law court may not have jurisdiction to make orders regarding the new policy without continued jurisdiction.
+If the family law judgment provided that the payor spouse was to maintain (other than as part of a support order) the other party as the irrevocable beneficiary on a specific policy of life insurance and it was later learned that the policy was a group term life insurance policy that had been cancelled by the employer and replaced with a new and different policy, the family law court may not have jurisdiction to make orders regarding the new policy without continued jurisdiction.

 Drafting Tips in a Family Law Judgment

 Family law Judgments frequently provide generally that the payor spouse is to provide for life insurance, but do not specify the details of the obligation.
 In order to avoid potential litigation after the death of the obligor spouse, care should be given to be very specific about which insurance policy is to be used as security.
 The name of the insurance company, policy number, face amount, and owner should all be referenced in the family law judgment.
-Current records from the insurance company should be reviewed to confirm the existence of the policy, the details of the current status of the policy, the existence of any policy loans, etc.
+Current records from the insurance company should be reviewed by an Orange County divorce lawyer to confirm the existence of the policy, the details of the current status of the policy, the existence of any policy loans, etc.